zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous-preview.png" alt="nitrous preview">

-You'll notice so far, the site is just a blank canvas of categories for each type of poster.
+You'll notice so far, the site is just a mess of images on a grey and white screen.
 You're going to be responsible for arranging the posters nicely on the wall, and framing them (you're the one doing the judging so you decide what look's best).

 You'll code your solution in `css/style.css`.
-Go ahead and open that file in Nitrous, as well as `index.html`.
+Go ahead and open that file in the Nitrous text editor, as well as `index.html`.

 ### Step 3: